hawkeyespy/tutorials/README.md

-# tutorials
+# Tutorials

 This project for the the tutorial programs.
-Which includes java threads, data structure and other utils classes.
+Which includes java language features threads, data structure and other utils classes.